tcarland/spark-hs-chart/README.md

 DNS:spark-hs.spark.svc.cluster.local,DNS:*.spark.svc.cluster.local,DNS:spark-hs.spark,DNS:spark-hs.spark.svc
 ```

-Creating a Java Keystore involves first having a PKCS#12 formatted key pair, as
+Creating a Java Keystore involves first having a PKCS#12 formatted
-the Java Keytool does not allow for importing private keys.
+key-pair, as the Java Keytool does not allow for importing private keys.

 - Create a PKCS#12 container from a key pair.
   ```sh